FoxMoss/DoteWM/blog/main.md

 Chromium or Ladybird fork may help out.

 So that's about it for the technical details.
-Go try it out, check [the GitHub](https://github.com/FoxMoss/DoteWM) for updated install instructions and go forth and write your own window manager.
+Go try it out, check [the GitHub](https://github.com/FoxMoss/DoteWM) for up to date install instructions and go forth and write your own window manager.

-Shout out to [Midnight by HackClub](https://midnight.hackclub.com/) for encouraging me to make this project!